-Paper-I: Research Methodology and Pedagogy
+Paper-I: Research Methodology and Pedagogy (Effective from the academic year 2017-2018and onwards)

 - 1. To understand the concept of research, Research Process, research design, sampling techniques, hypothesis writing and report writing. - 2.
 To analyse the research problem and design the blue print to capture data and analyse the same using appropriate statistical techniques and apply the learning lifelong. - 3.
 To Critically formulate the research design and sampling design suitable for the problem. - 4.
 To communicate orally and written form the research problem, research design, sampling techniques. - 5.
 To design a report to communicate the findings - 6.
 To understand the objectives and roll of Higher education.